 Set to lyrical texts by Wilhelm Müller Franz Schubert’s Die schöne Müllerin requires intelligence, sensitivity and technique from both the singer and the pianist who set out to perform it – that, and the courage to add one’s interpretation to a long list of historic and contemporary recordings by male singers of every vocal category and legendary accompanists,

-Welcome the golden voiced baritone Thomas Meglioranza, whose partnership with the gifted Reiko Uchida yields splendid results in their just-released CD, titled Die schöne Müllerin.
-Ushida plays the accompaniments on an 1829 Zierer fortepiano, drawing a wide-ranging palette of colors from the instrument while providing a solid yet pliable platform for Meglioranza, both delivering a memorable rendition of Schubert’s cycle.
+Welcome the golden voiced baritone Thomas Meglioranza, whose partnership with the gifted Reiko Uchida yields splendid results in their just-released CD, simply titled Die schöne Müllerin.
+Ushida plays the accompaniments on an 1829 Zierer fortepiano, drawing a wide-ranging palette of colors from the instrument while providing a solid yet pliable platform for Meglioranza.

 The singer’s excellent diction in idiomatic German, his range of colorations from a youthfully vulnerable Wohin to the biting anger of Der Jäger to the poignancy of the closing Des Baches Wiegenlied position Meglioranza in the company of many of the iconic German baritones of the past, notably the formidable Gerhard Hüsch, with whom Meglioranza has much in common, including a remarkably similar bright, ringing approach to the D-D-F upper range in which many a baritone comes to grief.